wuyang1002431655/tango_with_django_19/manuscript/chapter5-database-setup.md

 # Models and Databases {#chapter-models-databases}
 When you think of databases, you will usually think of the *Structured Query Language (SQL)*, the common means with which we query the database for the data we require.
-You may be relieved to know that with Django, querying an underlying database - which can store all sorts of data, such as your website's user details - is taken care of by the [*object relational mapper (ORM)*](https://en.wikipedia.org/wiki/Object-relational_mapping).
+With Django, querying an underlying database - which can store all sorts of data, such as your website's user details - is taken care of by the [*object relational mapper (ORM)*](https://en.wikipedia.org/wiki/Object-relational_mapping).
 In essence, data stored within a database table can be encapsulated within a *model*.
 A model is a Python object that describes your database table's data.
 Instead of directly working on the database via SQL, you only need to manipulate the corresponding Python model object.

 This chapter walks you through the basics of data management with Django and its ORM.
 You'll find it's incredibly easy to add, modify and delete data within your app's underlying database, and how straightforward it is to get data from the database to the Web browsers of your users.